fshsrobotics/fshsrobotics.github.io/content/pages/c-course/Welcome to Robotics.md

 </div>

 ## 0.1 Welcome!
 Hello and welcome to FSHS Robotics!
-We are a student run club dedicated to experiencing the rapidly evolving fields of mechanical, software and electrical engineering, and you can read much more about what we do on the [About page](/about/).
+We are a student run club dedicated to experiencing the rapidly evolving fields of mechanical, software and electrical engineering.

 This site is our textbook for learning C and RobotC.
 Feel free to go through these chapters at your own pace - what matters is you learn and try out all sorts of problems that you are interested in. **Be self-directed and be motivated**!